-Global economies, including that of Canada, have recently experienced inflation across broad categories of goods and services.
-In addition, the Russian invasion of the Ukraine has resulted in additional volatility in global financial and commodity markets and has increased the potential for supply chain constraints and disruptions.
+Global economies, including that of Canada, have experienced elevated inflation across broad categories of goods and services in recent years.
+In addition, international conflicts, including in Ukraine and the Middle East, have resulted in additional volatility in global financial and commodity markets and have increased the potential for supply chain constraints and disruptions.

 The Company continues to monitor its supply chain and the availability and cost of materials and third-party services.
-While the Company has not, to date, experienced material interruptions in the availability of supplies or services, it is experiencing persistent, inflationary cost pressures across its operations.
+While the Company has not, to date, experienced material interruptions in the availability of supplies or services, it has experienced inflationary cost pressures across its operations.
 Paramount has responded to these pressures by seeking additional efficiencies in its capital program and operations and through advance planning and ordering aimed at mitigating future cost increases and potential shortages of supplies and services.
 However, these response measures have not fully offset the inflationary cost pressures that have been experienced.